-Armenian-resident entities, and non-resident entities doing business in Armenia through a PE, are liable for CIT.
-Armenia taxes residents on their worldwide income; non-residents are subject to CIT only on their Armenian-source income.
+Armenian-resident entities, and non-resident entities doing business in Armenia through a permanent establishment (PE), are liable for corporate income tax (CIT).
+For tax residents, their worldwide income is taxable.
+For non-residents, their Armenian-source income is taxable.

 The standard CIT rate is 18%.

-Taxable income is defined to be the difference between a taxpayer’s gross income and deductible expenses:
+The taxable base for CIT is the taxable income.
+Taxable income is the difference between a taxpayer’s gross income and deductible expenses:

 - Gross income encompasses all revenues received by a taxpayer from all economic activities unless the revenues are expressly exempted under the law.

 - Deductible expenses encompass all necessary and documented expenses that are directly related to conducting business unless a specific provision in the law restricts the deduction.

 Note that resident entities, registered PEs, and individual entrepreneurs are required to withhold income tax at source on payments to non-residents not having a registered PE in Armenia (see the Withholding taxes section).